GustavoAlcaraz/Feature-Engineering---Discretisation/README.md

 ## In this demo

-We will learn how to perform equal width binning using the Titanic dataset with
+We will learn how to perform equal width binning using:

 - pandas and NumPy
 - Feature-engine